harsha3604/school-app/README.md

+This is my first django project.

-This is a simple quiz app for teachers and students.
+It is a simple quiz app for teachers and students.

 Teachers can CRUD questions.
 Students can attempt a quiz and see their results.